9/11 emergency service worker receives double lung transplant

 Aldo Iacono, medical director of advanced lung failure and transplantation at the Northwell Transplant Institute, monitored Giammarino leading up to the surgery.
 Iacono has seen four patients who were exposed to the dust and chemicals of 9/11 in the past year.

-“Four over the last year is a significant amount of patients,” he says.
+“Four over the last year is a significant amount of patients,” he said.
 “I think that’s just the tip of the iceberg, with more patients with exposure probably developing forthcoming lung disease.”

 The difficult surgery is only available to a small number of people with end-stage lung disease, according to Iacono.
 There is about a 90% survival rate of the procedure, with 10-15% of patients dying within a year of the surgery.
 If a patient lives one year after the procedure, their life expectancy is 11 years.